 You can get help with the costs of:

-- specialist equipment, for example a computer if you need one because of your disability
+specialist equipment, for example a computer if you need one because of your disability

-- extra travel because of your disability
+extra travel because of your disability

-- other disability-related costs of studying
+other disability-related costs of studying

 You may get a new computer if you don’t already have one, or your current one doesn’t meet the required specification.
 More information will be provided to you if you’re assessed as needing a new computer.
 You’ll need to pay the first £200, which is the minimum cost that any student is likely to incur when buying a computer.

-Your ‘needs assessment’
+your ‘needs assessment’

 Once your eligibility for DSA is confirmed, Student Finance England may ask you to contact an assessment centre to work out what help you need.
 This is known as a needs assessment.
 Don’t book this until Student Finance England asks you to.
 The assessment is paid for through any DSAs entitlement you may have.
 After the assessment, you’ll get a report listing equipment and other support you can get for your course.

 If your disability causes you to have an urge to go to the toilet, or you need a wheelchair accessible facility, you may want to get a radar key.
 You are eligible to buy a radar key without VAT.
-You can buy a one here.
+You can buy one here.

-Money off on campus accommodation
+Money off on-campus accommodation

-If you need a wheelchair accessible room, or an en-suite room, then you may be eligible for a discount on you accommodation.
+If you need a wheelchair accessible room, or an en-suite room, then you may be eligible for a discount on your accommodation.
 To access this you will need to speak to SSS at email@example.com.

 The nap nook is a chill out zone on the top floor of Union House.
 You can go there to have a nap or just chill out.
 This can be really useful if you have a condition causing fatigue or just need to take some time out and don’t live on campus.